Smart City Mobility

 While cycling has increased in popularity over the last decade, there has been a recent shift in favor of e-bikes and e-scooters, which are easier to use and don’t require pedaling.
 Research shows that in cities where both options were available, e-scooters were five times more popular than pedal bikes.
 40 million e-bikes are expected to be sold worldwide in 2023.

-Cycling, micro-transport and bike sharing trends go hand in hand with the rise of smart cities.
+Cycling, micro-transport, and bike-sharing trends go hand in hand with the rise of smart city technologies.
 Cities desperately need an alternative to private car ownership, and bicycles and light electric vehicles are increasingly perceived as a solution.
-Smart cities are encouraging light modes of transport, and building infrastructure and policies to support them, in the hope that they can reduce the burden on road infrastructure, and improve quality of life in city centers.
+Smart cities are encouraging light modes of transport and building infrastructure and policies to support them, in the hope that they can reduce the burden on road infrastructure, and improve quality of life in city centers.

 A bike sharing system is a service that allows members of the public to use bicycles for short periods of time.
 Some services are free, some are paid, and most provide apps that map out a network of bikes located throughout the city.
 Some bike sharing companies reimburse the city for the space that their bikes occupy.
 Bike sharing systems can use docking stations, or they can be dockless.

 Docked bike share services use computerized bike racks that lock the bikes, releasing them only when a user enters payment information.
 Docked services are well-suited for daily commutes, as the stations are typically located in strategic positions.
 A potential drawback is that users might find an empty station, or face problems docking the bike at the end of their trip if the station is full.